What is the danger of a soporous state? Soporous state: description, causes, duration

 • Course of the disease

 • 15.
-Disorders of the intellect.
-Dementia congenital and acquired, total and partial.
+Intellectual disorders.
+Dementia is congenital and acquired, total and partial.

 • 16.
 Emotional-volitional disorders.
 Symptoms (euphoria, anxiety, depression, dysphoria, etc.) and syndromes (manic, depressive).

 • 17.
-Disorders of drives (obsessive, compulsive, impulsive) and impulses.
+Disorders of desires (obsessive, compulsive, impulsive) and impulses.

 • 18.
 Catatonic syndromes (stupor, agitation)

 • 19.
-Syndromes of turning off consciousness (stunning, stupor, coma)
+Syndromes of switching off consciousness (stunning, stupor, coma)

 • 20.
-Syndromes of clouding of consciousness: delirium, oneiroid, amentia.
+Syndromes of stupefaction: delirium, oneiroid, amentia.

 • 21.
-Twilight clouding of consciousness.
+Twilight stupefaction.
 Fugues, trances, ambulatory automatisms, somnambulism.
 Derealization and depersonalization.

 • 23.
 Affective disorders.
 Bipolar affective disorder.
 Cyclothymia.
 The concept of masked depression.
 The course of affective disorders in childhood.